Is a reverse mortgage only for broke and desperate people? Many people seem to think so, but I respectfully disagree.

 A reverse mortgage can sometimes help broke and desperate people, but often it can’t.
 The reason?
 You have to qualify for a reverse mortgage.
 Your income and credit must meet certain standards or you won’t be eligible for a reverse mortgage.

-I would argue that a reverse mortgage is best used as a safety net by seniors who are at least reasonably financially stable.
-In my opinion, the most ideal candidates tend to fit two general profiles – which I’ll cover in a minute.
+I would argue that a reverse mortgage is best used as a safety net by homeowners who are at least reasonably financially stable.
+In my opinion, the most ideal candidates tend to fit two general profiles, which I’ll cover in a minute.

 Before we dig into that, let’s first go over a few basics about how a reverse mortgage works.

-No mortgage payments are required as long as at least one borrower or non-borrowing spouse is living in the home and paying the required property charges.
+No mortgage payments are required as long as at least one borrower or non-borrowing spouse lives in the home, maintains it, and pays the required property charges.

 You always remain the owner of your home and you’re free to leave it to your heirs.
 Your heirs will inherit any equity remaining in the home.

 The HECM reverse mortgage is a non-recourse loan.
-That means the most that will ever be repaid is the value of the home.
-If the value of the home is not worth enough to pay off the entire loan balance, FHA will cover the shortage.
-You’ll never leave a debt for your heirs to pay off.
+That means the most that will ever have to be repaid is the value of the home.
+If your home isn’t worth enough to pay off the entire loan balance, FHA will cover the shortage.

 HECM proceeds can be received in the form of term or tenure payments, lump sum at closing, line of credit, or some combination of all three options.